top of page

 2) Ostenil Plus® is a more potent version of the above and 1 injection can reduce pain and improves function for up to 6 months.

-In the area of musculoskeletal practice, we are incredibly proud to say we are one of the UK’s leading providers of popular regenerative treatments like hyaluronic acid injections and advanced PRP treatment and have been providing these fantastic treatments with ongoing success for almost 10 years, providing many 1000's of treatments.
-This is manly due to our reputation and being centrally based within the UK.
-We are extremely proud of the huge help and support this has provided to so many people.
+In the area of musculoskeletal practice, we are incredibly proud to say we are one of the UK’s leading providers of popular regenerative treatments like hyaluronic acid injections and advanced PRP treatment, along with musculoskeletal pain injections, and have been providing these fantastic treatments with ongoing success for over 10 years, providing many 1000's of treatments.
+This is manly due to our great ongoing reputation and being centrally based within the UK.
+We are extremely proud of the huge help and support this has provided to many thousands people.

 Dynamic regenerative medicine.
 Injection therapy for pain and joint conditions